Hyun-Jun-Lee/commit_analyzer/README.md

 ## 🛠️ MCP Tools

 ### `analyze_commits`
-Analyzes recent commits from the repository's latest commit date.
+Analyzes commits from the most recent N days that have actual commit activity.

+**How it works**: Instead of analyzing a calendar date range, this tool finds the N most recent days where commits actually occurred and analyzes all commits from those days.

+**Example**: If commits exist on days [Sept 10, Aug 31, Aug 30, Aug 29] and you set `days=3`, it will analyze all commits from [Sept 10, Aug 31, Aug 30] - ensuring meaningful results regardless of commit frequency.

 **Parameters**:
 - `repository` (string): Repository in "owner/repo" format
-- `days` (integer): Days to analyze from latest commit (1-30, default: 7)
+- `days` (integer): Number of most recent days with commits to analyze (1-30, default: 7)
 - `max_commits` (integer): Maximum commits to analyze (default: 100)

 **Example**: